raft-tech/raft-tech.github.io/services-devsecops.md

 experiences:
   experience1:
     head: Kubernetes
-    text: Open source ecosystem for orchestration, managing and customizing application specific workflows, and automating at scale is the key to launching a stable and secure product quickly. , Our team utilizes it’s revolutionary capacity to design, deploy and manage cluster based containers systems, and K8s Admission Control, and RBAC to ensure the public facing clusters are secure.
+    text: Open source ecosystem for orchestration, managing and customizing application specific workflows, and automating at scale is the key to launching a stable and secure product quickly. , Our team utilizes its revolutionary capacity to design, deploy and manage cluster based containers systems, and K8s Admission Control, and RBAC to ensure the public facing clusters are secure.
   experience2:
     head: Service Mesh
     text: Scaling and Securing microservices as they grows in size and complexity can become difficult to manage and understand.
 Using Service Mesh, our team addresses these challenges where cross-cutting concerns, such as service discovery, service-to-service and origin-to-service security, observability and resiliency, are configured as code  Our team uses both Edge Routing (using Ambassador - Envoy) and Ingress (using Istio - Envoy) to secure network communication down to the pod level.
 Using Istio as a sidecar, our team provides authentication, observability, relillience, and traffic management.